Northeast Philadelphia: Early European settlement

 The first European settlement in the Northeast was by Swedish farmers, who emigrated there when the area was a part of the New Sweden colony.
 They were followed by English Quakers, including Thomas Holme, who came to begin the settlement of William Penn's Pennsylvania colony in the late 1680s.
 In the years to follow, Northeast Philadelphia developed as a scattering of small towns and farms that were a part of Philadelphia County, but not the City of Philadelphia.
-Before consolidation with the City, what is now the Northeast consisted of the townships of Byberry, Delaware, Lower Dublin, Moreland, and Oxford, (largely rural areas); and the boroughs of Bridesburg, Frankford, and White Hall, which were more urbanized.
+Before consolidation with the City, what is now referred to as the Northeast consisted of the townships of Byberry, Delaware, Lower Dublin, Moreland, and Oxford, (largely rural areas); and the boroughs of Bridesburg, Frankford, and White Hall, which were more urbanized.

 Growth in industry and farming

 While most of the land in what is now the Northeast was dedicated to farming, the presence of many creeks, along with proximity to Philadelphia proper, made the towns of the Northeast suitable for industrial development.
 The Northeast's first factory was the Rowland Shovel Works on the Pennypack Creek.
 In 1802, it produced the first shovel made in the United States.
 More mills and factories followed along the Pennypack and Frankford Creeks, and traces of the mill races and dams remain to this day.
 The most famous of these factories was the Disston Saw Works in Tacony, founded by English industrialist Henry Disston, whose saw blades were world-renowned.